Fed's Kocherlakota: Talk of rate hikes acts like policy tightening

-BISMARCK, N.D., April 7 (Reuters) - Even talking about possible interest-rate hikes is problematic because it slows economic and jobs growth, a top Fed official said on Tuesday.
+BISMARCK, N.D.
+(Reuters) - Even talking about possible interest-rate hikes is problematic because it slows economic and jobs growth, a top Fed official said on Tuesday.

 “That conversation in and of itself is a tightening of policy,” Minneapolis Fed President Narayana Kocherlakota told reporters after a speech to the Bismarck-Mandan Chamber of Commerce.
 “I do worry about the ongoing conversation about tightening monetary policy being a drag on economic performance both in terms of growth and in terms of employment outcomes.”